dawsonlp/BasicMcpServer/README.md

 - **Simple**: Minimal boilerplate and dependencies
 - **Secure**: Proper credential management out of the box
 - **Containerized**: Ready for Docker deployment
-- **Performant**: Using Starlette and Uvicorn for high-performance HTTP serving
+- **Performant**: Using FastMCP and Uvicorn for high-performance HTTP serving

 ## Architecture